srikriydv/real-state-django-react/README.md

 # django-real-estate
-A simple app in react, redux, ngnix and more
+A simple app in react, redux, django